tocco/tocco-docs/glossary.rst

         This is configured in the :term:`deployment config`.

+    hibernate collection
+        A collection that is persisted to the database (a one-to-many or many-to-many association)

     image stream
     IS
         Describes a docker repository.
 Pushing a docker image to it can be used to trigger an automatic deployment.